ziyanai/Emma/_publications/2025-06-08-paper-title-number-5.md

-**To be Published:** Preparing for submission to _International Conference on GenAI Literacy: Multidisciplinary Research and Practice in the Age of GenAI_ this year

 **Authors:** **Ziyan Ai**, Tsz Kit Davy Ng, Kai Wah Samuel Chu

 **Background:** Deepfake has great potential as an educational tool, but it also poses some ethical and technical challenges.